commerce-docs/magento2-functional-testing-framework-public/docs/update.md

+---
-# Update the Magento Functional Testing Framework
+title: "Update the Magento Functional Testing Framework"
+---

 <div class="bs-callout bs-callout-info" markdown="1">
 Both Magento `2.2` and `2.3` supports MFTF `2.5.3` ([Find your version][] of the MFTF).